Master of Education in Educational Studies

 - Enable you to pursue an area of interest to you.
 Choosing the thesis route will enable you to practice your research skills with the support of a supervisor and committee.
 It is excellent preparation for work-place research or study for a Ph.D.

-Trent’s M.Ed. courses are on-site so you get the benefit of working closely with other students and you have quality interactions with the instructors.
+Trent’s offers many M.Ed. courses on-site so you get the benefit of working closely with other students and you have quality interactions with the instructors.
+Some online options are available each term.